-Seed Collection - Use would be ongoing, but most actions will happen in the fall when seeds have matured over 1-7 days.
+Seed Collection (Cooperative) - use would be ongoing, but most actions will happen in the fall when seeds have matured over 1-7 days.
 The timing of collecting native species seed will depend on the physiology of the target plant species.